ynair3-sys/IS-477-Project-/ProjectPlan.md

 <h4>Monisha Mudunuri<h4>

-Monisha will focus on integrating datasets, conducting data visualization, and documenting the workflow to ensure reproducibility.
-She will also take the lead on ethical data handling and ensure that all processes, code, and analyses are clearly traceable.
+Monisha will focus on integration datasets, managing the Github repository, and documenting the workflow to ensure reproducibility.
+She will take the lead on ethical data handling and guarantee that all code, processes, and analyses are clearly traceable

 <h4>Yamuna Nair<h4>